mpi4py/mpi4py-fft/docs/paper/paper.md

 utilized throughout science and society and it has been named *the most important numerical algorith of our time* by Prof Gilbert Strang [@strang].

-``Mpi4py-fft`` (https://bitbucket.org/mpi4py/mpi4py-fft) is an open-source
+``mpi4py-fft`` (https://bitbucket.org/mpi4py/mpi4py-fft) is an open-source
 Python package for computing (in parallel) FFTs of possibly very large and distributed multidimensional arrays.
-A multidimensional FFT is computed sequentially over all axes, one axis at the time.
+A multidimensional FFT is computed sequentially, over all axes, one axis at the time.
 A problem with parallel FFTs is that, to fit in the memory of multiple processors, multidimensional arrays will be distributed along some, but not all, of its axes.
 Consequently, parallel FFTs are computed as sequential (serial) transforms over